mforcer/Intercom-WHMCS-Module/README.md

 # WHMCS Intercom Integration (Addon Module for WHMCS)

-No longer being actively developed.

-We have been busy launching a new project and after trying out several live chat / lead gen solutions we have decided to move away from Intercom and focus our efforts elsewhere.
+Development on this module has slowed.
+If you require any specific features please create a new Issue and we'll assess if it's viable.

-This repo will remain active for anyone who would still like to use it or develop it further - We would love to hear from any individuals looking to continue development.
+We would love to hear from any individuals looking to continue development.

-Looking for another solution, try: [CMS Based](https://cmsbased.net/whmcs-addons/intercom/)
+Looking for a more robust solution? try: [CMS Based](https://cmsbased.net/whmcs-addons/intercom/)

-We may look at it again in the future.

 ### About